pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 # Iterate on your new app using Tanzu Developer Tools for VS Code

-This how-to topic guides you through starting to iterate on your first application on Tanzu Application Platform.
+This topic guides you through starting to iterate on your first application on Tanzu Application Platform.
 You deployed the app in the previous how-to [Deploy your first application](deploy-first-app.md).